Coises/ColumnsPlusPlus/README.md

 ## Main Features

 * __Elastic tabstops:__ Columns++ includes a new implementation of Nick Gravgaard's [Elastic tabstops](https://nickgravgaard.com/elastic-tabstops/). _(Please note that as of this writing I have not communicated with Mr. Gravgaard about my implementation of his proposal, and no endorsement on his part is implied.)_
 * __Find and replace:__ Columns++ supports find and replace within regions, which can be defined by rectangular selections or multiple selections.
+Numeric formulas are supported in regular expression replacement strings.
 * __Calculations:__ There are commands to add or average numbers in one or more columns and to insert the results of a calculation into each line of a rectangular selection.
 * __Alignment:__ You can left- or right-align text, or line up numbers.
 * __Sorting:__ Columns++ includes sort commands that work correctly with rectangular selections in files that use tabs.
+Sorts can be based on multiple columns or on regular expression capture groups.
 * __Conversion:__ Commands to convert tabs to spaces and to convert between comma (or other delimiter) separated values and tabbed presentation are included.

 There is a [help file](https://coises.github.io/ColumnsPlusPlus/help.htm).